klaben-szabolcs-bence/xcb-canvas/README.md

 Windows: [Use VS Code with WSL2](https://docs.microsoft.com/en-us/windows/wsl/tutorials/wsl-vscode) and run the above mentioned lines for Linux.
 If GUI programs don't show up, see [VcSRsv](https://sourceforge.net/projects/vcxsrv/) and this [SO answer](https://stackoverflow.com/a/61110604).

+You can view the thesis online [on Overleaf](https://www.overleaf.com/read/sgvnrrmzgqzy).